-There were no such matters discovered by, or that came to the attention of, the auditor, to be reported for the period from inception May 17, 2022 to September 30, 2022.
+There were no such matters discovered by, or that came to the attention of, the auditor, to be reported for the fiscal year ended September 30, 2024.

 3. Noncompliance with provisions of contracts or grant agreements, or abuse, that have occurred, or are likely to have occurred, that have an effect on the financial statements that is less than material but which warrants the attention of those charged with governance.